 Medicare annual open enrollment ends Dec.
 7. Here’s what you need to know.

-Dr. Michael Malone, Medical Director of Aurora Senior Services and Aurora at Home recommends 5 key reminders individuals can take to ensure they understand their Medicare coverage options before the AEP deadline.
+Dr. Michael Malone, medical director of Aurora Health Care Senior Services and Aurora at Home, recommends five key reminders that individuals can take to ensure they understand their Medicare coverage options before the AEP deadline.

 Tip 1: Know your Medicare A, B, C and D’s